Travel Advice #1: Before You Go

 - US Cash

 I recommend taking 500 dollars in new $20s hidden in your backpack for emergencies, e.g. when the ATM runs out of money, or you have to bribe a crooked official.
-The $20s should be crisp and clean, as any bills that are marked or torn can be refused by foreign officials.
+The $20s should be crisp and clean, as any bills that are marked or torn can be refused by foreign money exchanges.

 - Cheat Sheet